Hardiness zones:

 Pruning: Selectively remove off new growth in mid spring after flower and again in early to mid-fall to reveal and expose fully the fruits for late fall and early winter accent display.
 Also be careful to selectively remove any growth of the vigorous seedling rootstock in the case of grafted cultivars.

-Propagation: cutting, cultivars are usually grafted onto vigorous seedling.
+Propagation: Softwood or semi-hardwood stem cuttings, cultivars are usually grafted onto seedling rootstock.

-Disease and pests: The bacterial disease fireblight is Pyracantha's biggest problem.
+Disease and Pests: The bacterial disease fireblight is pyracantha's biggest problem (except in arid cities such as Phoenix where fireblight is rare).
 Aphids and spider mites also occur.

 if the fruit is over ripe (containing a bit of alcohol).
 Ingestion of over ripe